jerryko01/Python_Interactive_Dashboard/README.md

-To view project, command panel serve Interactive_Dashboard.ipynb in a virtual Python environment
+To view project, command panel serve Interactive_Dashboard.ipynb in a virtual Python environment in which panel, hvplot, and jupterlab are installed